devprohan/Backend/Notes.md

 - Go to Drivers or Campass you got string copy it
 - paste it into env mongodb_uri
 - Hamesha DB try catch me Block karo good practice
 - DB is always in another Continent so use async await because time lgta he
+- DB ka name constant me save kre aur use db.js file me add kre while connecting database

+### Debugging DB :-

+1. Check env file username and password
+2. Check import .js is imp
+3. check code and export

 ## Requirements:

 1. dotenv
 2. mongoose
 3. Express
+4. cookieparser
+5. Cors

+## Express:-
+- req.params :- url se data lena h to
+- req.body :- frontend se data lena  h to
+- req.cookies :- cookies se data lena h to

+## Middelwares:-
+- parse :- parse means convert data into useable structure
+- Middleware in Express.js is a function that has access to the request, response
+- In simple word its checking between request and response
+- app.use matlab middelware
+- Cookieparser :-  is to make it easy to read and manage cookies in an Express.js
+- urlencoded :- It parse form data means it parse incoming request by post request
+- express.static :- It allows Express to serve those files directly as it is